 Location: Brighton, Bristol, London, Edinburgh…

 The UK’s biggest food festival, Foodies Festival, is an absolute must on anyone’s food festival calendar.
 Taking place at various venues across the country until November, the weekend festival is filled with masterclasses, demonstrations, artisan producer’s markets, and over 30 delicious street food stalls in the Street Food Avenue.
 Highlights at this year’s Foodie Festival include appearances from MasterChef Winner 2018 Kenny Tutt, who’ll be cooking live in the Chefs Theatre, and Prosecco and Parmesan masterclasses.
-There’s also a brand new music stage, where the likes of The Hoosiers, Toploader and Dodgy will be performing across weekends.
+There’s also plenty to keep you entertained on the Live Music Stage.

 London biggest food festival offering is undoubtedly Taste of London.
 Showcasing the best restaurants, top chefs and leading food and drink brands in the capital, there’s two events each year, with Regent’s Park hosting 50,00 at the festival’s flagship summer event.
 But the next event is in November and will be taking place at the Tabacco Dock.
 The Festive Edition, the little sister to the summer festival, is the perfect way to kick off the Christmas season in style.
 The Tobacco Dock will be transformed into a foodie wonderland brimming with London’s tastiest food, festive tipples, a fantastic chef line-up, loads of masterclasses and all the shopping you need to get set for Christmas.